What does it mean to be "in status"?

 - Automatic visa revalidation for trips to Canada, Mexico, and the Caribbean islands except Cuba

-- Extension of program through the notification procedure
+- Extension of program

-- Change from one educational level to another through the notification procedure
+- Change from one educational level to another

 - Practical training

-- Visa stamp may be considered canceled
+- Visa stamp may be considered cancelled

-If you fall out of status, you may have to depart the US and may not be able to complete your studies.
+If you fall out of status, you may have to depart the U.S. and may not be able to complete your studies.